PanDAWMS/panda-docs/docs/source/client/pchain.rst

 The file contains key-values to update the local variables in the parameter dictionary.
 It can also contain a special key-value, :hblue:`to_exit: True`, to exit from the loop and proceed to subsequent steps outside of the loop.
 The loop is repeated if it is :hblue:`False` or omitted.
+It is possible to specify additional output files via :hblue:`---outputs` in ``opt_args`` if the junction step produces other output files in addition to :brown:`results.json`.
+Subsequent steps can use those output files as input.

 |br|